portel-dev/ncp/SECURITY.md

 ### Questions

-If you have questions about this security policy, please contact us at security@luracast.com.
+If you have questions about this security policy, please open a GitHub issue or use the security advisory link above.

 ---